 Tips for Successfully Anchoring a Boat

-Anchoring a boat is a skill you’re going to master through practice, trial and error.
+Anchoring a boat is a skill you’re going to master through practice, trial and error, but its one simple task every boat owner should strive to perfect.

 Dropping anchor is simple enough, but perfecting it isn’t as straightforward as one may think.
 For the novice boater, here are some tips to master the skill of anchoring your boat.